Logo

 On 26 June 1953, Lavrentiy Beria was arrested and held in an undisclosed location near Moscow.

-Lavrentiy Beria was taken first to the Moscow guardhouse and then to the bunker of the headquarters of Moscow Military District.
+Lavrentiy Beria was taken first to the Moscow guardhouse and then to the bunker of the headquarters of the Moscow Military District.

 Defence Minister Bulganin ordered the Kantemirovskaya Tank Division and Tamanskaya Motor Rifle Division to move into Moscow to prevent security forces loyal to Lavrentiy Beria from rescuing him.